softpatel/COP-4331/Sprint-1/Code/README.md

 Run Instructions

-1) Use command prompt to go into the "studyapp" folder
+1) Place all files into one place.

 2) Download dependencies by calling "npm install"